Jeremiah Boswell

-Jeremiah Boswell (born October 6, 1982 in Salisbury, North Carolina) is a former American professional basketball player from Jasper, Georgia currently working as an assistant coach and head of player development.
-Jeremiah currently serves as a consultant for the NBA office while also remaining a partner in The Skill Factory in Atlanta, Georgia.
+Jeremiah Boswell (born October 6, 1982) is a former American professional basketball player from Jasper, Georgia, currently working as an assistant coach and head of player development for the Orlando Magic of the National Basketball Association (NBA).

-Jeremiah was an All-State player in Georgia at Pickens County High School and continued his career by playing at Columbia University in New York City.
-His professional playing career had stops in Brazil, Bulgaria, Switzerland, Hong Kong and Macedonia.
-Jeremiah also worked with the NBA in China and India.
-He is now on the coaching staff for the NBA’s Orlando Magic and is widely regarded as one of the best player-development minds in the game.
+Boswell was an All-State player in Georgia at Pickens County High School and continued his career by playing in New York City at Columbia University.
+His professional playing career had stops in Brazil, Bulgaria, Switzerland, Hong Kong and North Macedonia.
+He has previously also worked in China and India as a consultant for the NBA office, and is regarded as one of the best player-development minds in the game.